Progressive Frame Patching for FoV-based Point Cloud Video Streaming: Evaluation

 \subsubsection{FoV Prediction and Bandwidth Prediction}

 FoV prediction method used in this work is linear regression, while other approaches like neural network based prediction model can also be used in our proposed framework.
-More specifically, we predict at most future $I=600$ frames simultaneously using past $0.5\cdot I$ frames, which is an empirical best history window size reported in~\cite{qian_han2020vivo}.
+More specifically, we predict at most future $I=20s$ simultaneously using past $0.5\cdot I$ frames, which is an empirical best history window size reported in~\cite{qian_han2020vivo}.
 The FoV span is $90^{\circ}$.
 The prediction accuracy results with different future prediction window sizes are reported in Section~\ref{sec:kkt-const_vs_nonprog}.

-We predict future bandwidth by harmonic mean.
+We predict future bandwidth by harmonic mean, which is a common and simple bandwidth prediction method.
+More specifically, it predicts the bandwidth in future one second by calculating the harmonic mean of previous bandwidth within a history window.
+In our work, we set the history window size to $5$ seconds.
+Since bandwidth prediction is orthogonal to the tile rate allocation algorithm design, we didn't use more complicated bandwidth prediction methods.